dpwiese/personal-website/content/posts/react-native-charts-package.md

 },
 ```

-I'm sure there are many drawbacks to what I've done, and a lot I don't understand about ES modules, Babel configuration and compilation, and more.
+I'm sure there are many drawbacks to what I've done, and a lot I still don't understand about ES modules, Babel configuration and compilation, and more.
 But for now it's an acceptable result.

 Finally my basic workflow was updated as follows: